Dera Khalsa: History

 This village was attacked by an epidemic disease Plague in 1906 which killed many of the local villagers, almost all the survivor left this village and scattered at great distances all over the country.

-The saint Attar Singh a famous Sikh preacher visited Dera Khalsa in early 20th century for propagation of Guru message.
+The saint Attar Singh a famous Sikh preacher visited Dera Khalsa in the early 20th century for propagation of Guru message.
 Saint Attar Singh who almost remained away from his family during his religious activities, Dera Khalsa is a place where mother of saint Attar Singh met him after a long time.

-Professor Puran Singh was a famous Sikh poet and scientist of Sub continent in early 20th century.
+Professor Puran Singh was a famous Sikh poet and scientist of Sub continent in the early 20th century.
 He was born at Salhad, Abbottabad on 17 February 1881 when his father Kartar Singh was posted there during his service in the military.
 Puran Singh belonged to an Ahluwalia Khatri family of Dera Khalsa, therefore, his ancestral home was in the village of Dera Khalsa.

 Another Sikh leader Master Tara Singh and Bhai Guru Singh administered Amrit (religious oath) from Sant Attar Singh at Dera Khalsa.
 Tara Singh was also a famous leader of Sikhs during 1947.
 He is remembered for two things one steering Sikhs towards opting for India in 1947 and second campaigning for the state of Punjab in Independent India.
 Tara Singh vigorously campaigned against the demand of Pakistan.
 Tara Singh, during his middle education at Rawalpindi, would sometimes while coming home (Harial Rawalpindi) on some holidays he along with several others would go and have darshan of Saint Attar Singh at Dera Khalsa.
 During the violence in 1947, the Sikhs opted for India and left Dera Khalsa on 8 March 1947.
 This was the last day of the Sikhs at Dera Khalsa.
 The village is now entirely Muslim and many families in the village today migrated to Dera Khalsa in 1947.
 95% of families currently living in Dera Khalsa came from Jammu in 1947–1948.